 Your database file should download automatically in an .sql format.
 Depending on the database size, this may take a few seconds.

-Copying Your Site’s Files
+Copying Your Website’s Files

 You can use an FTP client to manually copy the files on your server to a folder on your computer.
 Once you’ve downloaded the files, you can zip or compress them into a zip file.
 Note: depending on the size of your site, this download could take a while.

-Using BackupBuddy to Copy a WordPress Site
+How to Use the BackupBuddy Plugin to Copy a

 The WordPress backup plugin, BackupBuddy, makes copying WordPress sites much easier than the manual method.
 With BackupBuddy, there’s no need to manually export or download any files.